rui-batista/SAML.PoC/README.md

 Unsolved issues:
 1. SingleLogout is not working with Keycloak;
 2. Needs a proper error page or redirect when a user without the required role tries to load a restricted view;
-3. Implement IDp initiated SSO.
+3. Implement IdP initiated SSO.

 ## SAML.PoC.SP3
 This PoC requires the same Keycloak identity provider used with `SAML.PoC.SP2` but uses WIF (Windows Identity Foundation) to implement SAML over a .NET Framework 4.5 ASP.NET MVC application.